karrot-dev/yunity.org/user/pages/10.heartbeat/2018-09-16/item.md

 ![](image1-min-768x576.jpeg)
 _The food counter at the KPCafe_

 I kept trying though!
-I went to the [sustainability freshers festival](https://www.facebook.com/events/200331514160123/) on the tip that someone would be there interested in foodsharing.
+I went to the Glasgow uni [sustainability freshers festival](https://www.facebook.com/events/200331514160123/) on the tip that someone would be there interested in foodsharing.
 It seems foodsharing Glasgow has been active on campus more recently distributing excess bread, but perhaps the activity follows the university semesters closely.
 Taïs is in contact with the [GUEST](https://www.gla.ac.uk/myglasgow/sustainability/guest/) team who are involved with that.

 I also met a very enthusiasic guy from a foodsaving group based at Strathclyde University (also in Glasgow).
 They have about 4 stores they pickup from, they then bring the food back to the campus to share it further.
 He struggles to get enough reliable people to do pickups.
 I showed him Karrot on my phone and before I even got home he was SMSing me to ask how to create a group, pickups, etc. I've also signed up to do a pickup myself!
 (Despite my involvment in these foodsaving software projects, I've never actually done a pickup...).